Gunder, Iowa

-Gunder is an unincorporated community in Clayton County, Iowa, United States.
+Gunder is an unincorporated rural village in Clayton County, Iowa, United States.

+Geography

 The Turkey River flows south of Gunder, and Roberts Creek, a tributary, to the north.
 The county seat of Elkader lies approximately 10 miles to the southeast.

 History

+Ole Nelson, a Norwegian immigrant and Civil War veteran, was one of the founders of the village of Gunder.
+He settled in the area after the war, and built the first building in Gunder.

+Circa 1916, Gunder was home to the Norwegian Lutheran church.

-Founded in the 1800s, Gunder's population was just 12 in 1902, and was also 12 in 1925.
+Gunder's population was just 12 in 1902, and was also 12 in 1925.
+The population was 30 in 1940.